 Carmel Fox - Rural Development

-Carmel Fox is a former Chief Executive of Ballyhoura Development, which manages national and EU programmes in north Cork.
-She has experience of social inclusion and rural development issues.
+Carmel Fox is the former Chief Executive of Ballyhoura Development, which manages national and EU programmes in North East Cork and South and East Limerick.
+She has significant experience of social inclusion and rural development issues.

 Michael Hoevel is founder of Marchmont Communications.
 He specialises in developing communications strategies for clients around the world.
 Michael was Deputy Director of Agriculture for Impact at Imperial College London.